Ghayrulla/Week1_Flicks/README.md

 - [Y] User can view a list of movies currently playing in theaters from The Movie Database.
 - [Y] Poster images are loaded using the UIImageView category in the AFNetworking library.
-- [N] User sees a loading state while waiting for the movies API.
+- [Y] User sees a loading state while waiting for the movies API.
-- [N] User can pull to refresh the movie list.
+- [Y] User can pull to refresh the movie list.

 The following **optional** features are implemented: